WeisongZhao/rl_positivity_sim/README.md

 To summarize the differences: **Frequentism** considers probabilities to be related to frequencies of real or hypothetical events. **Bayesianism** considers probabilities to measure degrees of knowledge. **Frequentist** analyses generally proceed through use of point estimates and **maximum likelihood** approaches.

-That talk about the RL to show that difference in specific.
+Let's talk about the RL to show that difference in specific.

 ### Derivation of RL from Bayesianism (one-dimension notation)